-QUESTIONS AND ANSWERS ABOUT THE 2002 ANNUAL MEETING
+OUESTIONS AND ANSWERS ABOUT THE 2002 ANNUAL MEETING

-- Q: WHAT IS THE PROPOSAL RELATING TO THE ELECTION OF DIRECTORS THAT I WILL BE VOTING ON AT THE ANNUAL MEETING? - A: You will be asked to consider and vote upon a proposal to elect the following individuals to the board of directors: Richard N. Snyder, Kathleen A. Cote, James H. Wells, Lou Mazzucchelli, Richard J. Agnich and Raymond Miles. - Q: WHAT IS THE PROPOSAL RELATING TO THE SALE OF OUR VIDEOCONFERENCING SERVICES BUSINESS THAT I WILL BE VOTING ON AT THE ANNUAL MEETING? - A: You will be asked to consider and vote upon a proposal to approve the sale by us of substantially all of the assets used in the operation of our videoconferencing services business pursuant to the asset purchase agreement, dated January 6, 2003, between our company, GTG Holdings and VidCon, a wholly-owned subsidiary of GTG Holdings.
-The asset purchase agreement is attached to this proxy statement as Annex A. - Q: WHY IS OUR COMPANY PROPOSING TO SELL ITS VIDEOCONFERENCING SERVICES BUSINESS? - A: We are proposing to sell our videoconferencing services business because we believe the sale will allow us to devote substantially all of our energies and resources to development of our enterprise software and technology licensing business, thereby focusing on licensing versus service contracts, professional services versus break/fix repairs and enterprise software offerings versus endpoint device repair; provide an improved organizational focus and free up senior management from having to oversee a remote business unit; direct our focus to the potentially better overall returns from our enterprise software and technology licensing business, by reducing our expenses and increasing our cash balances; have simplified financial statements by reducing the deferred revenue associated with the videoconferencing services business; and increase our cash reserves from \$18,250,000 at January 31, 2003, by the amount of cash we receive in this transaction and thereby provide us with a greater ability to pursue acquisitions and withstand business and economic slowdowns.
-The amount of cash we receive in this transaction will vary, pending on some future contingencies, and is described on page 2 under "What We Will Receive" and on pages 49 through 51. - Q: WHAT IS THE PROPOSAL RELATING TO THE RATIFICATION OF THE BOARD OF DIRECTORS' APPOINTMENT OF INDEPENDENT ACCOUNTANTS THAT I WILL BE VOTING ON AT THE ANNUAL MEETING? - A: You will be voting to ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003.
+- Q: WHAT IS THE PROPOSAL RELATING TO THE ELECTION OF DIRECTORS THAT I WILL BE VOTING ON AT THE ANNUAL MEETING? - A: You will be asked to consider and vote upon a proposal to elect the following individuals to the board of directors: Richard N. Snyder, Kathleen A. Cote, James H. Wells, Lou Mazzucchelli, Richard Agnich and Raymond Miles. - Q: WHAT IS THE PROPOSAL RELATING TO THE SALE OF OUR VIDEOCONFERENCING SERVICES BUSINESS THAT I WILL BE VOTING ON AT THE ANNUAL MEETING? - A: You will be asked to consider and vote upon a proposal to approve the sale by us of substantially all of the assets used in the operation of our videoconferencing services business pursuant to the asset purchase agreement, dated January 6, 2003, between our company, GTG Holdings and VidCon, a wholly-owned subsidiary of GTG Holdings.
+The asset purchase agreement is attached to this proxy statement as Annex A. - Q: WHY IS OUR COMPANY PROPOSING TO SELL ITS VIDEOCONFERENCING SERVICES BUSINESS? - A: We are proposing to sell our videoconferencing services business because we believe the sale will allow us to devote substantially all of our energies and resources to development of our enterprise software and technology licensing business, thereby focusing on licensing versus service contracts, professional services versus break/fix repairs and enterprise software offerings versus endpoint device repair; provide an improved organizational focus and free up senior management from having to oversee a remote business unit; direct our focus to the potentially better overall returns from our enterprise software and technology licensing business, by reducing our expenses and increasing our cash balances; have simplified financial statements by reducing the deferred revenue associated with the videoconferencing services business; and increase our cash reserves from \$18,250,000 at January 31, 2003, by between \$8,000,000 and \$10,000,000 and thereby provide us with a greater ability to pursue acquisitions and withstand business and economic slowdowns. - Q: WHAT IS THE PROPOSAL RELATING TO THE RATIFICATION OF THE BOARD OF DIRECTORS' APPOINTMENT OF INDEPENDENT ACCOUNTANTS THAT I WILL BE VOTING ON AT THE ANNUAL MEETING? - A: You will be voting to ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003. - Q: WHAT IS THE PROPOSAL RELATING TO THE APPROVAL OF AN ADJOURNMENT OR POSTPONEMENT OF THE ANNUAL MEETING TO SUCH TIME AND PLACE AS DESIGNATED BY THE PRESIDING OFFICER OF THE MEETING?